bwinken/NTU-TinyML-Lab1/README.md

 ### Modify Mbed Configuration

 By default, Mbed will build the project using C++ 98.
 However, TensorFlow Lite requires C++ 11.
 Run the following Python snippet to modify the Mbed configuration files so that it uses C++ 11.
-You can just type or paste it into the command line:
+You should put `modify.py` in `tensorflow/lite/micro/tools/make/gen/mbed_cortex-m4_default/prj/hello_world/mbed` and enter the command:

 `$ python3 modify.py`